-On February 9, 2018, the Company entered into an agreement with FFB, under which FFB has provided funding of \$ 6.8 million (€ 6.3 million) to advance ultevursen into the clinic.
+In February 2018, the Company entered into an agreement with FFB, under which FFB has provided funding of \$ 6,800,000 (€ 6,300,000) to advance ultevursen into the clinic.

-Pursuant to the terms of the agreement, we were obligated to make certain repayments to FFB subject to development milestones.
-In December 2023, upon the occurrence of the sale of ultevursen to Théa, these payables were settled by means of a lump-sum payment in the amount of $\leq$ 1.1 million and a percentage of earn-out payments for milestones and sales to be received by us from Théa, ranging from 5-10%.
+Pursuant to the terms of the agreement, the Company was obligated to make certain repayments to FFB subject to development milestones.
+In December 2023, upon the occurrence of the sale of ultevursen to Théa, these payables were settled by means of a lump-sum payment in the amount of $\leq$ 1,100,000 and a percentage of earn-out payments for milestones and sales to be received by the Company from Théa, ranging from 5-10%.